Filimon Sârbu

 In 1938 he was drafted in the Romanian Army and assigned to the border area of Carei.
 In August 1940 the area, along with all Northern Transylvania was awarded to Hungary.
-Sârbu's protests against the territorial settlement led to his disciplinary transfer to the 10th Mountain Hunters Battalion in Târnăveni.
-Discharged in April 1941, he rapidly reestablished contacts with the antifascist organizations, first in Braşov, then back in Constanţa.
+Sârbu's protests against the territorial settlement led to his disciplinary transfer to the 10th Vânători de munte Battalion in Târnăveni.
+Discharged in April 1941, he rapidly reestablished contacts with the antifascist organizations, first in Brașov, then back in Constanța.

 After joining the Union of Communist Youth (UTC) in 1941, he received the task to organize sabotage acts against the fascist forces in the city and in the port.
 He also became the Secretary of the county organization of the UTC.
-Sârbu was also responsible for spreading anti-war propaganda leaflets in the factories of Constanţa.
+Sârbu was also responsible for spreading anti-war propaganda leaflets in the factories of Constanța.